-At last!
-Makers of Japan’s high-tech toilets will unify symbols for foreign tourists
+Japan’s new symbols for high-tech toilets get official recognition

 But, thankfully, this is all set to change.

-It’s true.
-Toilet makers in Japan have teamed up to flush away tourists’ confusion by helpfully unifying the symbols on their johns.
+Toilet makers in Japan last year teamed up to flush away tourists’ confusion by helpfully unifying the symbols on their johns.
+And we’re delighted to report that those symbols have now been officially recognized by the International Organization for Standardization, the Japan Times confirmed this week.

-At a special press event in Tokyo on Tuesday, representatives from the nine member companies of the Japan Sanitary Equipment Industry Association – Toto, Toshiba, and Panasonic among them – unveiled eight new symbols representing various functions on a computerized toilet.
+Representatives from the nine member companies of the Japan Sanitary Equipment Industry Association — Toto, Toshiba, and Panasonic among them — had put forward eight new symbols representing various functions on a computerized toilet.
+With sales of the high-tech contraptions increasing in markets around the world, it’s hoped the symbols will now become a global standard.

-They include: opening and closing the lid, raising and lowering the seat, a big flush for more robust deposits, a small flush for liquid deliveries, washing and drying various parts of the body, and, in case you find you don’t know what the hell you’re doing and it all starts to get a bit out of control, a very helpful stop button.
+They include: opening and closing the lid, raising and lowering the seat, a big flush for more robust deposits, a small flush for liquid deliveries, washing and drying various parts of the body, and, in case you find you don’t know what the hell you’re doing and it all starts to get a bit out of control, a very helpful STOP button.

-The standardized signs will start appearing on new toilets, as well as on separate units that fit onto existing toilets, from this April, enabling visitors to do what they have to do with a whole lot more confidence.
+The standardized signs have already started to appear on new toilets, as well as on separate units that fit onto existing toilets.
+The unified set of symbols also means guidebooks on Japan will be more likely to publish them, giving visiting tourists the lowdown on how to go through the motions in a calm and relaxed manner.
+Which is exactly how it should be.